schemaorg/docsite/SchemaInfo/schemas.md

 # Organization of Schemas

 The schemas are a set of 'types', each associated with a set of properties.
 The types are arranged in a hierarchy.
-The vocabulary currently consists of 779 Types, 1390 Properties 15 Datatypes, 81 Enumerations and 437 Enumeration members.
+Version 13.0 of the Schema.org vocabulary currently consists of 2782 terms: 792 Types, 1447 Properties 15 Datatypes, 83 Enumerations and 445 Enumeration members.

 Browse the full hierarchy in HTML: